 Penalties for serious crimes, such as homicide, include the death penalty.

 Homosexual acts are illegal and penalties include prison sentences from six months to five years, and a fine ranging from 20,000 to 200,000 CFA francs.
-Attacks and arrests targetting LGBTI individuals have been reported in the media.
+Attacks and arrests targeting LGBTI individuals have been reported in the media.
 See our LGBTI travellers page.

 Photography of and around military zones, military assets and/or military personnel, government buildings, airports and ports is illegal.